 - Debbie Doormat – You let kids walk all over you because you don’t want to be harsh or unloving.

-- Ned the Nonconfronter – Lets kids get away with everything because he is afraid of kids not liking him and parents getting mad at him.
+- Ned the Nonconfronter – Ned lets kids get away with everything because he is afraid of kids not liking him and parents getting mad at him.

 Is there help for these three?
 Yes, there is.

 Classroom management starts during the week with your prep.
 You can’t manage your classroom and try and prep at the same time.
-You need to prep during the week, so you know what you are doing, and so you are free to deal with issues as they arise.
+You need to prep during the week so you know what you are doing and so you are free to deal with issues as they arise.
 Freddy fun – you can’t truly be fun unless you prepare truth to make that fun have meaning.
 You can’t be fun over time without taking the time to grow in your abilities.
-You want kids to sit and pay attention?
-Prepare during the week, so you have something to say during the weekend.
+Do you want kids to sit and pay attention?
+Prepare during the week so you have something to say during the weekend.
 This should only take 20 to 30 minutes.